Loess Hills National Scenic Byway

 Council Bluffs has a paved trail system throughout much of town.
 The city's trails link across the river into the Omaha metro trail system.
 The Wabash Trace Nature Trail also connects with Council Bluffs' trails.
 The Pottawattamie County Trails Association is constructing and planning for a countywide multi-use trails system.

-• The Lewis and Clark route will be an on- and off-road route paralleling the Loess Hills along the Missouri River.
+• The Lewis and Clark Trail is an on-road and off-road route paralleling the Loess Hills along the Missouri River.

 • Iowa Natural Heritage Foundation's Iowa by Trail app includes detailed information about trails in the state.